MOHLTC/LHIN Joint Review Framework for

 - Public hospitals (including own funds projects as per legislation)

 - Community Health Centres

 - Community-Based Mental Health Programs

 - Long-Term Care Supportive Housing Providers (typically supporting programs for the frail elderly, acquired brain injury, physically disabled and HIV/AIDS)

 For additional information about the framework, click on the links below.

-For more information about the Capital Planning Process in the Central West LHIN, please contact Kim Delahunt, Senior Director, Health System Integration at email@example.com.
+For more information about the Capital Planning Process in the Central West LHIN, please contact Kim Delahunt, Vice President Health System Strategy, Integration and Planning at email@example.com.